dojo/docs/dojo/place.rst

 .. contents::
    :depth: 2

 ``dojo.place()`` is a useful DOM Node placement utility function.
-It comes in very handy when you need to place nodes as siblings or children of other nodes.
+It comes in very handy when you need to create and place nodes as siblings or children of other nodes or replace other nodes.
+It is very useful when working with existing nodes too, because it encapsulates all necessary boilerplate code required to place a node correctly.

 The function takes up to three arguments: